Spontaneous symmetry breaking of $\mathrm{SO}(2N)$ in Gross--Neveu theory from $2+\epsilon$ expansion: Renormalization group

 where $a=1,...,N(2N-1)$ and $b=1,...,(N+1)(2N-1)$.
 The matrices $\mathbb{A}_a$ are the antisymmetric generators of $\mathrm{SO}(2N)$ with $\mathrm{Tr}(\mathbb{A}_a \mathbb{A}_{a'}) = 2N \, \delta_{aa'}$ and transform in the adjoint representation of $\mathrm{SO}(2N)$, while the matrices $\mathbb{S}_b$ are symmetric and traceless with $\mathrm{Tr}(\mathbb{S}_b \mathbb{S}_{b'}) = 2N \, \delta_{bb'}$ and transform as symmetric tensors under $\mathrm{SO}(2N)$.

 All possible four-fermion terms can be constructed from bilinears.
-They can be taken as flavor singlets, i.e., $(\bar{\chi}_k \mathcal{O} \chi_k)(\bar{\chi}_l \mathcal{Q} \chi_l)$, or flavor non-singlets, i.e. $(\bar{\chi}_k \mathcal{O} \chi_l)(\bar{\chi}_l \mathcal{Q} \chi_k)$, where $\mathcal{O}, \mathcal{Q} \in \mathcal{B}$.
-However, flavor singlets and non-singlets can be related by the Fierz rearrangement-formula~\cite{PhysRevB.79.085116}.
-In the case of trivial flavor structure, that is, $N_f = 1$, those Fierz identities reduce to exact identities between different four-fermion terms, further reducing the number of linearly independent terms.
+They can be taken as flavor singlets, i.e., $(\bar{\chi}_k \mathcal{O} \chi_k)(\bar{\chi}_l \mathcal{Q} \chi_l)$, or flavor nonsinglets, i.e., $(\bar{\chi}_k \mathcal{O} \chi_l)(\bar{\chi}_l \mathcal{Q} \chi_k)$, where $\mathcal{O}, \mathcal{Q} \in \mathcal{B}$.
+However, flavor singlets and nonsinglets can be related by the Fierz rearrangement-formula~\cite{PhysRevB.79.085116}.
+In the case of trivial flavor structure, that is, $N_f = 1$, those Fierz identities yield additional linear relations among four-fermion operators, further reducing the number of linearly independent terms.
 In the following, we will first consider the case of $N_f > 1$, i.e., all flavor singlets are linearly independent, and discuss the case of trivial flavor structure separately.

 Due to the $\mathrm{SO}(2N)$ symmetry, interaction terms must be of the form $(\bar{\chi} (\mathcal{M} \otimes \mathcal{N}_1) \chi)(\bar{\chi} (\mathcal{M} \otimes \mathcal{N}_2) \chi)$, where $\mathcal{M} \in \mathcal{B}_1$ and ${\mathcal{N}_i \in \mathcal{B}_2}$.
 Lorentz symmetry and parity symmetry further imply that $\mathcal{N}_1 = \mathcal{N}_2$, and hence all four-fermion terms are of the form $(\bar{\chi} (\mathcal{M} \otimes \mathcal{N}) \chi)^2$.
 Further, note that some terms constructed in this way are vanishing.
 This is because of the additional identity (recall that in the chosen class of representations, $\gamma_0^T = -\gamma_0$),